 - Assess the adequacy of the earthing, before installing the charging equipment

-Why do we need to know if you are installing an EV charge point?
+Why do we I need to inform you if I am installing an EV charge point?

 EVs can use as much electricity as a domestic power shower, but for much longer.
 When this is concentrated on parts of the network, demand on that network will rise and we will manage the network to maintain a secure supply.
 That is why we need to know each time a new charge point is installed.

 It is also useful for us to know where EV charge points are installed in order to explore the opportunities they can offer in the future for smart grids.

 Will you charge for me connecting my EV to the network?

 Provided a properties supply capacity is capable of supplying the full demand of the property and the installer of the EV charging unit is using approved equipment which is suitable for use within the property type they are installing within, there will be no charges from us directly associated with an EV charger installation.
 You pay your installer to install your charger.
 You will pay for any power used by the charger using your normal electricity metering arrangements.